cokeSchlumpf/maquette/README.md

 * **Data-Sources** allows consumers to directly fetch data from existing data sources.

 To push data to streams or datasets, data providers can use the maquette's **Python SDK** or the **Java SDK** to push data from various data sources into the catalog.

-In addition to Data-Streams and Datasets the catalog also offers **Datasources**.
-Datasources allow useres to browse available data sources and request access and data from the sources.